 When you run Unbreaker from TransTools tab, you will see the following dialogue:

 By default, the dialogue is configured to search for paragraph breaks and line breaks in the body of the document.
 You can search within selected text by choosing the Selection option in the Scope pane.

 From this point, you can choose one of two options:

 - Manual correction: This mode is best suited for regular Word documents produced by a person: it helps to find occasional incorrect breaks in an otherwise normal document.
 It can also be used in documents produced by OCR and PDF conversion tools, since these can also have occasional incorrect breaks.

-- Automatic correction: This mode is designed for automatic break removal in text copied from PDFs, regular text files, bad OCR results or certain webpages.
+- Automatic correction/highlighting: This mode is designed to automatically remove breaks or highlight them in specific colors for manual correction later.
+It is especially effective in text copied from PDFs, regular text files, bad OCR results or certain webpages.
 It should be used when the majority of breaks are incorrect.
 As with any automatic process, the results need to be checked thoroughly.